edisonzsq/sctp-se-m4-week2-coaching/README.md

 docker compose up
 ```

-See the `readme.md` file in the repository for instruction to test the API Endpoint.
+Refer to the `README.md` for API endpoint testing instructions.

 </details>